 Taste is, of course, very subjective, so it’s really a personal preference.
 As we mentioned, Nutrisystem scores highly for convenience, but it seems that some people just don’t like pre-packaged food in general, and miss home-cooked meals.

-What I learned by reading so many Nutrisystem Reviews
+What I learned by reading so many Reviews

 After reading scores of positive and negative reviews, I feel that they support the ratings given to Nutrisystem by trusted sources like U.S. News.

 The diet is very convenient, and scores well for short-term weight loss.
-Generally it works well for busy people who don’t mind microwaving most of their meals.
+Generally the portion control is effective and meal delivery works well for busy people who don’t mind microwaving most of their meals.

 While there are other popular commercial diets that offer pre-packaged meals (like the shakes offered by Medifast), it seems that eventually many people miss grocery store meals and restaurant food.